hyosung11/Launch-School/Courses/journal.md

 15:24 I still have not heard from Greenshades about the Sale Engineer position.
 I can just focus on more practice.

 16:20 I still have not heard from Greenshades.
 Frank says they are considering one other candidate.
 My stomach hurts a little bit.
 I'm looking forward to passing the interview assessment and moving on to OOP - Object-Oriented Programming.
 Laurent says he doesn't like OOP.

+## 20220226 토요일

+10:02 I have a little less than 49 hours before my JS109 Interview Assessment.
+I feel pretty good.
+I'm a little tired after playing soccer indoors this morning, but my mind is clear.
+I still want a Treadly 2 Pro under my standing desk treadmill.
+I may get one regardless of if I get the job at Greenshades.
+All is well.
+I'm going to do my warmup that Deepak came up with for me and then do a few practice problems.